 Step 4

-You may choose to give your reading list a new name (Title) or leave as the system default.
-Click Create.
+You may choose to change your Reading List name or leave as the system default.
+Click Next.

 Step 5